A Complete Guide to Visiting Yosemite National Park

 Yosemite Falls Hike

-The Yosemite Falls Hike is not for the faint of heart.
+This hike is not for the faint of heart.
 It’s a 3k elevation gain and takes roughly six hours round trip.
 But the views are worth it!

 Tuolumne Meadows is located about an hour from Yosemite Valley.
 It’s a great part of the park that is usually less touristy.
 There are many hiking trails, campgrounds, and Tenaya Lake is the true beauty of this part of the park.